-We have an exclusive license to one United States national patent application, two United States provisional patent applications and two Japanese patent applications with claims directed to pharmaceutical compositions comprising bacterial strains discovered to be beneficial in the treatment of PSC and methods of using the same, and to methods of treating PSC by reducing the level of certain bacterial strains discovered to contribute to PSC.
+We have an exclusive license to one United States national patent application and two Japanese patent applications with claims directed to pharmaceutical compositions comprising bacterial strains discovered to be beneficial in the treatment of PSC and methods of using the same, and to methods of treating PSC by reducing the level of certain bacterial strains discovered to contribute to PSC.
 Any United States patents issuing from the pending applications in this program, if issued, are expected to expire in 2038 or 2039.
 Patent term adjustments or patent term extensions could result in later expiration dates.